Ed94/SectrPrototype/code/font/vefontcache/Readme.md

 See: [docs/Readme.md](docs/Readme.md) for the library's interface

+## Building

+See [scripts/Readme.md](scripts/Readme.md) for building examples or utilizing the provided backends.

+Currently the scripts provided & the library itself where developed & tested on Windows.
+The library itself should not be limited to that OS platform however, just don't have the configuration setup for alternative platforms (yet).

+The library depends on freetype, harfbuzz, & stb_truetype currently to build.
+Note: freetype and harfbuzz could technically be gutted if the user removes their definitions, however they have not been made into a conditional compilation option (yet).

 ## Changes from orignal

 * Font Parser & Glyph shaper are abstracted to their own interface
-* Font face parser info encapsulated in parser_info struct.
 * ve_fontcache_loadfile not ported (ust use core:os or os2, then call load_font)
 * Macro defines have been coverted (mostly) to runtime parameters
 * Support for hot_reloading
+* Curve quality step granularity for glyph rendering can be set on a per font basis.

 ## TODOs

-### Thirdparty support:

-* Setup freetype, harfbuzz, depedency management within the library

-### Documentation:

-* Pureref outline of draw_text exectuion
-* Markdown general documentation

-### Content:

-* Port over the original demo utilizing sokol libraries instead
-* Provide a sokol_gfx backend package

 ### Additional Features:

-* Support for freetype
+* Support for freetype (WIP, Currently a mess... and slow)
-* Support for harfbuzz
+* Add ability to conditionally compile dependencies (so that the user may not need to resolve those packages).
 * Ability to set a draw transform, viewport and projection
   * By default the library's position is in unsigned normalized render space
   * Could implement a similar design to sokol_gp's interface
-* Allow curve_quality to be set on a per-font basis

 ### Optimization:

+* Check if its better to store the generated glyph vertices if they need to be re-cached or directly drawn.
 * Look into setting up multi-threading by giving each thread a context
-  * There is a heavy performance bottleneck in iterating the text/shape/glyphs on the cpu (single-thread) vs the actual rendering
+  * There is a heavy performance bottleneck in iterating the text/shape/glyphs on the cpu (single-thread) vs the actual rendering *(if doing thousands of drawing commands)*
   * draw_text can provide in the context a job list per thread for the user to thenk hookup to their own threading solution to handle.
   * Context would need to be segregated into staged data structures for each thread to utilize
     * Each should have their own?